hexbatch/apple-core/core-docs/step-5-types/type-overview.md

     So: a type:
         user: one user owns the type
+        server: null or a remote one so if server is deleted, type stays
         ref: uuid
         allowed_creators: an optional user group
         name: using the naming rules